GitHub-Admin-Customer-Repos/Copilot-Hands-On-Eng/TypeScript/TypeScript_Practice/TS_Directions.md

     - Explain what the code does?
     - What ways can the code be improved to make it more flexible?
     - Find as many improvements as you can and implement them.

-# TS Dev Practice
-- Complete the exercises from advances-ts-rest-api/README.md